 Tasting : Bright gold colour with emerald tinges.
-Intense aromas of grapefruit, fresh honey gunflint enhanced by a well-defined minerality and a beautiful vanilla note.
-Powerful, generous, well-balanced and well structured.
+Intense aromas of green almond, fresh honey enhanced by a well-defined minerality and a delicate vanilla note.
+Powerful and well-balanced.
 Very pure aromas on a well-defined minerality.
-Well-integrated oak note.
+Well-intregrated oak note.
 Very long finish.

 Food pairing : Seafood, "foie gras”, fish in a creamy sauce, crayfish.
 Particularly great with a selection of French cheeses.